biapy/biapy-bashlings/doc/in-list.md

 ## Overview

-`in-list` test if given string is found in a list.
+`in-list` tests if given string is found in a list.

 ## Index